Home

 ~ Final Years in Greene County, PA ~

 Polly passed away in 1886, relieved of her great sufferings that had lasted for more than three decades.
-She was laid to rest on a hill behind the old D.K.
-Phillips farm near New Freeport, Greene County.
+She was laid to rest on a hill on the old Phillips farm.

-Henry outlived her by four years, and passed away in 1890.
-The cause of his death was "Pulmonary trouble," as recorded by cousin and family historian Allen E. Harbaugh.
+Henry outlived her by two years.
+In his final illness he went to reside with his married son Elias in Aleppo Township.
+There, in Eli's home, he died the day after Christmas 1888.
+The cause of death was "Pulmonary trouble," as recorded by cousin and family historian Allen E. Harbaugh

 Henry and Polly are buried together.
 Today, their final resting place is difficult to find.
 With some careful navigation, it may be found in an obscure, overgrown and tiny grave patch.
 The yellow arrow points to their marker.